crums-io/io-util/README.md

 These get generated in the `target/site/apidocs` directory.
 Move that directory to a more permanent location, if you don't want it wiped out on the next build.

-(Btw, if anyone knows how to publish javadocs to github.com projects, please share how.)

 ### Early performance results